 Software Defined Radio

-This site is devoted to the area of Software Defined Radio (SDR), more specifically, the "Softrock" series of technology sampler kits for working amateur radio HF receivers and transceivers.
+This site is devoted to the area of Software Defined Radio (SDR), more specifically, the "Softrock" series of technology sampler kits and the GenesisRadio.Com SDR transceiver.
+These kits are for working amateur radio HF receivers and transceivers.
 These kits have provided an economical, relatively risk-free, and exciting entry into the SDR tent.
 This site describes the kits and their availability and is intended to help newcomers who have absolutely no SDR experience ease into the topic with "Heathkit-Like" build instructions and easy-to-digest theory explanations.

 Frequently Asked Questions